acentswap/docs2-wiki/get-started/using-pancakeswap-without-centralized-exchanges.md

 ![](<../.gitbook/assets/how-to-pancakeswap-without-cex-header (1).png>)

 AcentSwap is a decentralized application.
-That means, unlike Binance or other centralized platforms, you don't need to register account to use it... you just need a crypto wallet.
+That means, unlike Acent or other centralized platforms, you don't need to register account to use it... you just need a crypto wallet.
 So how can you get crypto onto AcentSwap without using a centralized exchange?

 In this tutorial, we're going to guide you through the process of using "cross-chain bridges" to transfer your assets into your Acent Mainnet wallet, and start using AcentSwap.